Pearl Izumi's Unisex Pro Leader III shoes are a lightweight and supple top-of-the-range option with a double Boa closure and super-stiff soles.

 Would you recommend the product to a friend?
 Yes

 Use this box to explain your score

-The Pro Leader III shoes put in an exceptional performance across the board.
-The only sticking point is the price but that's about what you have to expect to pay for top-end shoes these days, and that's why they justify a score of 9.
+The Pro Leader III shoes put in a very good performance across the board.
+The only sticking point is the price but that's about what you have to expect to pay for top-end shoes these days.

 About the tester

 I've been riding for: Over 20 years I ride: Most days I would class myself as: Expert